 - For students with disabilities, contact the Office for Disability Accommodations (ODA) for a coordination plan.

-A graduate student in the School of Library and Information Science must meet the general requirements for admission to the university graduate program as outlined in the graduate bulletin.
-The Southern Miss Graduate School applications are fully online effective fall 2011.
+A graduate student in the School of Library and Information Science must meet the general requirements for admission to the university graduate program as outlined in the Graduate Bulletin.
+The Southern Miss Graduate School applications are fully online.
 Please submit your application, all required documentation listed below, and required fees via the online application found at the Graduate School for admission consideration.

 Applications for admission are evaluated by a combination of the following criteria: